 Using the Film Speck Pro

-Film Speck Pro is compatible with the latest versions of Lightroom 5, 6 and CC.
+Film Speck Pro is compatible with the latest versions of Lightroom 5, 6, CC and Classic CC.

 Watch a complete demonstration on the use of Film Speck Pro to edit astrophotography.
 You can even follow along by downloading a sample RAW file.
 Check out the demo below: